fedeizzo/ParticleSwarmOptimization-OpenMPI/report/04-Benchmarking.md

 ![Thread and time exceed failures correlation](./images/processes_performance.pdf){ width=250px }{#fig:processes-performance}

-Furthermore, we have highlighted an elbow point in figure{@fig:processes-performance}, visible in the right plot.
+Furthermore, we have highlighted an elbow point in figure {@fig:processes-performance}, visible in the right plot.
 This spot identifies the best visual tradeoff between number of processes and the execution time of the parallel solution.
 Indeed, with more then 16 processes the gain does not motivate the expenses associated to the PBS request.

 To validate this hypothesis we have created speedup and efficiency plots with respect to SOTA serial solution presented in section {@sec:sota-analysis}.